Skip to content

 Leadership Scope

 This is a staff-intensive officer field.
 Even early in the career, 14F work often sits inside planning cells, joint staffs, or specialized teams where the officer leads smaller groups but influences much larger operational decisions.
+A junior 14F officer might work in an information operations cell developing influence-analysis products for a wing commander or a joint task force staff.
+They are contributing to operational planning at a level that junior officers in many other career fields do not reach until mid-career.

 Family Code Context